- This event has passed.

 In terms of the area to count, it is your choice.
 You can go anywhere on the island to count birds and not worry about overlap with other birders.
 As we are doing only species, overlap is fine as a final list of different species seen will be compiled from all the lists submitted.

-This part is tentative, but the plan is to have a gathering in the late afternoon or early evening and if weather permits outside using the Dinner Bay Park and the Adachi Paviliond.
+The plan is to gather at Dinner Bay Park Adachi Pavilion, starting around 5:30 p.m. and with a light meal provided ending around 7:00 pm.
 This will be an opportunity to share your lists and stories and have some food.
+For health safety, please bring your own dishes, cutlery and refreshments.
 There will be prizes for most birds recorded by an individual and a team, best team name and the selection of the bird species of the count.
-A notice will be sent out closer to the date confirming the place and time and details of the gathering.

 What happens to the results?